sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 07-06-2017

+- https://databricks.com/blog/2017/05/31/top-5-reasons-for-choosing-s3-over-hdfs.html After reading that, why would we use HDFS over S3 ? ;)
+- https://medium.com/@kennyalive/quake-3-vulkanized-245cc349fdcf A dude reimplemented the rendering of Quake 3 with the Vulkan rendering API in barely 3 months! the "next" OpenGL
+- https://blog.bradfieldcs.com/you-are-not-google-84912cf44afb Really like the "list" to resolve any problem: understand the problem domain, enumerate candidate solutions, read paper for one candidate, know why/when it was created, its context; advatages against disadvantages; then think if you use it, what happens, and what could change your mind?
+- https://aadrake.com/command-line-tools-can-be-235x-faster-than-your-hadoop-cluster.html "Command-line Tools can be 235x Faster than your Hadoop Cluster" Catchy title of the Year.
+And I'm totally for this!
+We don't always need impala or spark or mapreduces. to process files.
+- https://dev.office.com/fabric I really like the Office component library, and they also "offers" best practices about how/when to use each component.
+- https://github.com/lloydmeta/enumeratum A better Scala enum? with name/value modifiers, macros that generates json boilerplates for any lib,. (play-json etc.)
+- https://github.com/theiterators/kebs in the same vein, kebs offers macros to replace boilerplates for [slick, play-json, akka-http] serde

 # 05-06-2017

 - https://github.com/ThoughtWorksInc/feature.scala Nice Scala utilities.
 Through implicit, get the Caller of any function, create a Factory from any type